Prabalshukla18/Real-Time-Stock-Market-Analysis/README.md

 💾 Azure SQL Integration: Uses Microsoft ODBC for seamless data pipelining and updates the database every 2 seconds.

-📊 Interactive Dashboard: Visualizes real-time stock price movements using Streamlit for an intuitive and dynamic experience.
+📊 Interactive Dashboard: Visualizes near real-time stock price movements using Streamlit for a dynamic experience.

 **Technologies Used :**